REF$^2$-NeRF: Reflection and Refraction aware Neural Radiance Field: Experiment

 \subsection{Evaluation}

-Figure \ref{fig:proposal_method_result} shows examples of the images obtained by the proposed method using test images and camera poses.
-Here, each row (from top to bottom) shows the results for Lego (Gallery), Lego, House, Color Ball, and Flower, respectively.
-In addition, each row (from left to right) shows the ground-truth image (i.e., the test image), the rendered image, the view-dependent component, the view-independent component, and the corresponding depth image.
+Figure \ref{fig:proposal_method_result} shows examples of the images obtained by the proposed method using test images and corresponding camera poses.
+Here, each column (from left to right) shows the ground-truth image (i.e., the test image), the rendered image, the view-dependent component, the view-independent component, the corresponding depth image, and the point-cloud of refraction points.

-The view-dependent images with specular reflection components demonstrate that particularly strong reflections were extracted correctly by the proposed method.
+The view-dependent images with specular reflection components demonstrate that the reflections were extracted correctly by the proposed method.
 In addition, the view-dependent image also shows that the reflection component was removed effectively.
-However, closer observation indicates that a small amount of the direct component remains in the view-dependent images and the the reflective component remains on the glass at the back in the view-independent images.
 The depth image was estimated correctly, which indicates that the refraction was estimated well, and the reflective component, which is problematic for shape estimation, was removed effectively.

-The proposed method estimates the points where refraction occurs explicitly; thus, the accuracy of the estimated refractive surface can be evaluated according to how close these points are to the original glass surface.
+The proposed method estimates the points where refraction occurs explicitly; thus, we can evaluate the accuracy of the estimated refractive surface by using the simulation dataset to determine how close these points are to the original glass surface.
 We determined that the estimated glass surface point where the offset $\Delta x \times w$ is greater than a threshold value (0.01 cm in this experiment) when rendering test images.
-An example of the estimated glass surface is shown in Fig.~\ref{pcd}, and Table \ref{tab:glass_surface} shows the average error of the estimated glass surfaces.
+The estimated glass surface is shown in Fig.~\ref{fig:proposal_method_result} (f).
+The average errors of the estimated glass surfaces for Lego, House, Color Ball, Flower, Lego (Gallery) were $0.4657~\text{cm}$, $0.4728~\text{cm}$, $0.3553~\text{cm}$, $0.2693~\text{cm}$, $0.9662~\text{cm}$, respectively.
 Although there are some outliers, it can be seen that reasonably good results were obtained by the proposed method.